Page | 4

 prepped with an alcohol-based antiseptic solution for an abdominal hysterectomy.
 The

-has pooled in the umbilical area and on the sheets.
-The p
+abdominal prep solution has pooled in the umbilical area and on the sheets.
+The patient is

 make the incision and immediately uses the electrosurgical active electrode to cauterize the